ecobost/brain2sent/neuralTalk_summary.md

 Note: Use `checkpoint.xxxxx` to access contents

 ## LSTM architecture
 Single layer, 768 input, hidden and cell vector, 9567 words in vocabulary.
+The image vector produced by the convnet is feeded as input at t = 0, the start token is feeded at t = 1 and from them on as normal (feeding the previosuly predicted word).
+This is not as described in the original neural talk paper where they used a vanilla RNN and fed the image vector as the first hidden vector \[Karpathy and Fei-Fei, 2015\].

 ## Convnet architecture
 VGG-16 architecture with top layer replaced to produce a 768-dimensional output vector.